 Island Mountain is not a compliance attorney, CMMC assessor, or C3PAO.
 CUI handling requirements are complex and fact-specific.
 ITAR export control determinations depend on the specific data, the specific cloud infrastructure, and the specific contractual requirements involved.
 Do not make infrastructure decisions based solely on the information on this page.
 Consult your compliance officer, export control counsel, or a CMMC C3PAO before making changes to your data processing architecture based on compliance requirements.

-Island Mountain is a hardware company, not a compliance authority.
+Island Mountain is an engineering practice, not a compliance authority.
 References to ITAR, CUI, CMMC, DFARS, or NIST SP 800-171 on this page reflect factual descriptions of data handling mechanics - not legal, regulatory, or compliance advice.
 Consult qualified counsel for compliance determinations specific to your organization and contract requirements.

 Power & Installation: All Island Mountain systems require a dedicated 208V/30A power circuit (NEMA L6-30R).
 Defense contractor facilities with existing server rooms typically have this infrastructure.
 The system fits in a standard 4U rack space.
 Average power draw under typical inference loads is 1.5-2.5 kW.
 30 days of remote setup support are included, and we coordinate with your IT security team for network segregation and access control configuration.